atsilcock/Dog-Breeds-APP/README.md

 Dog Breeds APP

-Function:
+This application allows users to interact with a list of dog breeds in various ways.
+Users can click on each breed to highlight it, reset the highlights, and add comments.
+The app leverages modern web technologies and event handling to provide a seamless user experience.

+## Functionality

-1) Click on each breed that highlights blue
+1. Click on each breed to highlight it in blue.
-2) Click the Breeds button that resets form - changes blue back to black
+2. Click the "Breeds" button to reset the form, changing highlighted breeds back to black.
-3) Enter comments into textbox - 1) Appends to the DOM 2) alert message appears
+3. Enter comments into the textbox:

-Type of Events:

-1) DOMContent Loaded
-2) Click
-3) Submit

-Itterators:
-1) ForEach

-Fetch:
+    - The comment appends to the DOM.
+    - An alert message appears.

+## Event Types

+1. `DOMContentLoaded`
+2. `click`
+3. `submit`

+## Iterators

+1. `forEach`

+## Fetch

-1) Local file (db.json)
+1. Local file (`db.json`)